gradientinstitute/aboleth/docs/tutorials/some_regressors.rst

 of course, how well they approximate GPs (in much the same way using random Fourier features approximated SVRs before).

-When we look at our prediction, we can see that we approximate a GP pretty well, and we get the sensible extrapolation behaviour we would expect from a GP too (falling back to zero away from the data in this case).
+When we look at our prediction, we can see that we can approximate a GP pretty well, and we get the sensible extrapolation behaviour we would expect from a GP too - falling back to zero away from the data in this case.
 Though, perhaps it over-estimates the uncertainty in the latent function relative to a regular GP.
-It also does better than the "Bayesian" SVR in terms of :math:`R^2`.
+And as expected, the GP performs similarly to the "Bayesian" SVR in terms of :math:`R^2` within the training domain.

 .. figure:: regression_figs/gpr.png